PublicDataWorks/complaint-manager/README.md

 ### Install local dependencies

-Run ```yarn install``` to install dependencies on host machine (as opposed to in the docker container; you will need these for running integration and unit tests)
+Run ```yarn install``` to install dependencies on your machine (as opposed to in the docker container; you will need these for running integration and unit tests)

 ## Local development tasks